jasonumiker/docker-ecs-immersion/README.md

 Now we'll take our nyancat container and run it on ECS

 Go back to your terminal in Cloud9 and:
-1. Run `sudo npm install -g aws-cdk`
+1. Run `nvm install --lts` to switch back to the lts version we installed above (since it is already installed this should be quick)
 1. Run `cd ~/environment/docker-ecs-immersion/windows`
-1. Run `pip install -r requirements.txt`
+1. Run `pip install -r requirements.txt` to install the necessary python packages from pip.
 1. Run `cdk deploy`
 1. Go to the ALB address output at the end of the deployment to see our nyancat hosted by IIS on Windows via ECS